-Multi-Donor Trust Fund PCRAFI
+PCRAFI Multi-Donor Trust Fund

-The PCRAFI MDTF totals over US\$40 million in grant funds, primarily to provide critical financing to capitalize the PCRAFI Facility and to establish operations of the PCRIC.
+The PCRAFI MDTF totals more than US\$40 million in grant funds, primarily to provide critical financing to capitalize the PCRAFI Facility and to establish operations of the PCRIC.
 Though the five-year implementation of the Program, the PCRAFI MDTF:

-- Provides capitalization funds to establish the PCRAFI Facility and PCRIC operations - Enables the incremental buildup of capital to PCRIC over its first years of operation - Commits financial support to the PCRAFI Technical Assistance Program - Supports the development of new climate and disaster insurance products
+- Provides capitalization funds to establish the PCRAFI Facility and PCRIC operations - Enables the incremental buildup of capital to PCRIC over its first years of operation - Commits financial support to the PCRAFI Technical Assistance Program - Supports the development of new climate and disaster insurance products and the Facility.

-The role of Donor Partners is to provide strategic guidance to the PCRAFI Program to evolving challenges and global financing considerations, such as the climate financing agenda that may be important to program implementation and the Facility.
 Additionally, as part of the formal governance structure of the Facility, donors have an integral role in its establishment, operations, and growth.
 The two governing bodies in which donors convene are the CoM (See Track I, Component 1) and the MDTF Steering Committee:

+The role of Donor Partners is to provide strategic guidance to the PCRAFI Program to evolving challenges and global financing considerations, such as the climate financing agenda that may be important to program implementation